arispen/arispen.com/content/chatgpt-guestbook.md

 author: Maciej
 ---

-## How to create a Web 2.0 (😉) full-stack guest book using one prompt for ChatGPT.
+## How to create a Web 2.0 (😉) full-stack guest book using one ChatGPT prompt

 Here's the magic prompt:
 > write php code including html form and bootstrap css stylesheet,